cecortes/VendeSimple/app/docs/CodeBlog.md

 # 18/10/23

 - [x] Modal New Pedido continue, Add products and quantities.

+---

+# 19/10/23

-- [ ] Add table to show the products added to the pedido.
+- [x] Add table to show the products added to the pedido.
+- [ ] Add labels/inputs to show the total and taxes.
 - [ ] Finish the modal design to add a new pedido.

 ---